An Idiot’s Guide to Damascus Steel Knives

 I’ll be referring to them and a few other people throughout this blog, but honestly if you’re just here to learn some history and science, the works I pull from are far more reliable sources than I am.

-Update: Blade Magazine wrote a good piece on Damascus steel in 2022 called “Who Made the First Damascus” that has a pretty good discussion of the history of pattern welded steel and wootz Damascus.
+Update: Blade Magazine wrote a good piece on Damascus steel in 2022 called “Who Made the First Damascus” that has a good discussion of the history of pattern welded steel and Wootz Damascus.
 It’s pretty concise (although I’d argue with less damn personality), and they talk to blade smiths who have some great insight, but it still doesn’t quite give enough context or detail about history and steel composition to have satisfied my curiosity when I was first working on this haphazard blog.
 It’s still a good article that’s worth checking out, and probably provides as much information as most people would care to have on this topic.

 Which Damascus Steel is the “Real” One